Quake4/MindMiner/Config.md

 The Slave rigs will have settings of pools made on the Master rig.
 In the absence of a response from one Master rig, Slave rig will be switched for the following Master rig in the proxy list.

 ### MiningRigRentals (MRR)
 You can lease your rig at MiningRigRentals.
-You must create api key with read-only balance and manage rigs permitions.
+You must create api key with read-only balance and manage rigs permitions for each rig is must be unique.

 Example:
 ```json